Data Append Deliverables when input file included Address and/or ZIP11

 -

-The customer must map the keys from Column 3 onwards in the pivoted output file to “survey_value_keys” column in definition file
+The customer must map the keys from Column 3 onwards in the pivoted output file to “survey_value_keys” column in the key definition file

 - This file lists all the clusters or attributes purchased by the customer and all possible attribute values tied to it.